-NATIONAL OUTCOME Increased literacy ACHIEVEMENTS For the period October 2019 to June 2020, the following engagement programmes were held by NALIS: Annual Spelling Bee Competition - a total of 19 students from two (2) schools participated.
+NATIONAL OUTCOME Increased literacy ACHIEVEMENTS Annual Spelling Bee Competition - a total of 19 students from two (2) schools participated.
 Reading for Literacy Phase VII - Fun Orientation Visits - 358 infants - 1 and 2 students from 9 primary schools across Trinidad and Tobago participated with 269 new registered NALIS members.
-Police Youth Clubs were part of the community literacy engagement project.
+Police Youth Club Registration Drive - 225 members of the Police Youth Clubs were part of the community literacy engagement project.
 Resume Writing and Interview Skills Workshop - 12 persons attended the workshop.
 Men's Initiative - "Saving our Boys and Men" - a total of (19) boys between the ages of 15 and 24 and (50) adults benefitted from this workshop.
 Tele Skype Visits for those in correctional institutions - the first supervised Tele-visit Skype Session took place successfully at the Maximum Security Prison and the Arima Public Library.
 Incarcerated fathers were encouraged to engage in reading activities with their children over the Skype medium.
 One incarcerated father and his three (3) children benefited from this initiative.
 Co-location of Libraries - with the newly established libraries in locations at Mt Hope/ Mt Lambert and Beetham Gardens, approximately 214 residents continuously use the library services.
 World Read Aloud Day (Primary Schools) - 42 schools participated with 3,773 students and 99 teachers attended sessions.
 World Read Aloud Day (Public Libraries) - 26 sessions took place with 2128 participants.
-BENEFICIARY CATEGORY Persons at all levels and age INITIATIVE CIVIC AND COMMUNITY ENGAGEMENT PROGRAMMES Civic and Community Engagement Programmes are designed with individuals and communities in mind.
-Each programme is intended to, among other things, increase literacy skills, promote the reading habit, open minds and develop all-round citizens.
-MINISTRY OF COMMUNICATIONS
+BENEFICIARY CATEGORY Persons at all levels and age groups INITIATIVE CIVIC AND COMMUNITY ENGAGEMENT PROGRAMMES Civic and Community Engagement Programme is intended to, among other things, increase literacy skills, promote the reading habit, open minds and develop all-round citizens.
+WINISTRY OF COMMUNICATIONS

-NATIONAL OUTCOME A more diversified, knowledge-intensive economy.
-Sustainable social transformation and social justice.
-ACHIEVEMENTS For the period October 2019 to March 2020, 111 programmes were implemented with approximately 4,618 persons benefiting from training.
-The following sub-initiatives were undertaken as part of the programme and the following was achieved: BENEFICIARY CATEGORY Children (17 years and under) and Youth (18 - 25 years) Families, Communities, Individuals INITIATIVE COMMUNITY AWARENESS AND SENSITIZATION PROGRAMME This programme provides a platform for the dissemination of information on social, economic and other issues and developments that impact upon the day-to-day lives of people in local communities.
+INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL COMMUNITY AWARENESS AND SENSITIZATION PROGRAMME This programme provides a platform for the dissemination of information on social, economic and other issues and developments that impact upon the day-to-day lives of people in local communities.
 Such programmes serve to assist individuals and groups, in particular, to make the choices that improve their lives and communities.
-COMMUNITY MEDIATION SERVICES The initiatives implemented by the Community Mediation Services Division are intended to encourage the adoption of behaviours that are consistent with the underpinning philosophy of mediation, restoration and peace building.
-These initiatives include peer mediation, conflict management training, leadership skills development, anger management, communication and interpersonal skills, these are among other programmes which are specially designed according to the needs of the particular organisation or community.
+Children (17 years and under) and Youth (18 - 25 years) For the period October 2019 to March 2020, 111 programmes were implemented with approximately 4,618 persons benefiting from training.
+A more diversified, knowledge-intensive economy.
+WINISTRY OF COMMUNITY DEVELOR COMMUNITY MEDIATION SERVICES The initiatives implemented by the Community Mediation Services Division are intended to encourage the adoption of behaviours that are consistent with the underpinning philosophy of mediation, restoration and peace building.
+These initiatives include peer mediation, conflict management, communication and interpersonal skills, these are among other programmes which are specially designed according to the needs of the particular organisation or community.
 These initiatives are supported by the practices of mediation, social work and other therapeutic interventions as well as the facilitation of difficult conversations in communities and special interest groups.
-WEAT CULTURE AND THE WINISTRY OF COMMUNITY DEVELOR
+Families, Communities, Individuals The following sub-initiatives were undertaken as part of the programme and the following was achieved: Sustainable social transformation and social justice.